kevinmtrowbridge/2016-election-notes/state.md

 ### Proposition 58 · Allows schools to establish non English-only education programs

+**research more**
+This is interesting ... interesting to me because of Spanish language.

 ### Proposition 59 · Recommends California propose an amendment to overturn Citizens United decision, which removed some limits for corporate and union campaign spending

+YES seems fine to me although Jerry Brown dislikes it

 ### Proposition 60 · Requires adult film performers to use condoms when filming, and other health regulations